Surveillance and training key to cattle plague endgame

 IAH Pirbright is home to reference laboratories, and provides diagnostic services, for eight other ‘List A’ diseases: African horse sickness, African swine fever, bluetongue, foot-and-mouth disease, lumpy skin disease, peste des petits ruminants, sheep and goat pox, and swine vesicular disease.

 The Pirbright site is currently being redeveloped to provide state-of-the-art, specialist facilities that will strengthen our strategic capability to protect UK livestock and other animals – including people – from devastating diseases.
 This new international centre of excellence will act as a hub for researchers across the UK and abroad.
-It is expected to open its doors in 2013, following an investment by the Department for Business, Innovation and Skills of over £100M.
+It is expected to open its doors in 2013, following an investment by the Department for Business, Energy and Industrial Strategy (BEIS) of over £100M.

 - Develop improved vaccines against PPR for use in disease control